 Class Absence Policy and Procedure for Athletes

 Intercollegiate athletic competition provides young men and women with opportunities for character development and learning that are not necessarily available in the classroom context.
 This is particularly true at the Division III level, where athletics remain unsullied by the pressures imposed by scholarships, high exposure, and the need to promote revenue-generating events.
 As a consequence, Washington and Lee University encourages students to take maximum advantage of opportunities at the University to engage in intercollegiate athletics.
 This is part of their education.
-At the same time the University and the Department of Physical Education, Athletics, and Recreation recognize that the primary goal of a university education is intellectual development.
+At the same time the University and the Department of Physical Education and Athletics recognize that the primary goal of a university education is intellectual development.
 As a consequence, student-athletes are fully expected to devote themselves to their courses and to their intellectual development in no less a fashion than they would were they not engaged in intercollegiate competition.

 On occasion, University-sanctioned athletic events may unavoidably conflict with academic schedules.
 In those situations, student-athletes are not automatically entitled to exemptions from class attendance.
 However, given the department’s commitment to the academic mission of the University, professors are encouraged to accommodate those conflicts whenever doing so will not damage the individual student-athlete’s academic performance.
 In this regard, students who participate in intercollegiate athletics should review their calendars to see which athletic contests, if any, conflict with their academic schedules.
 Each student is responsible for discussing any scheduling conflict with his or her professors at the beginning of the term or as soon as possible after the student learns of the conflict.
 The ultimate goal is a reasonable accommodation of academic and athletic pursuits.